 Making Contributions to Your SEP IRA

 Roth SEP IRA.
 Remember we said that there is no catch-up contribution on a SEP IRA for taxpayers 50 and older?
-There’s also no catch up for Roth SEP IRAs.
+There’s also no catch-up contribution for Roth SEP IRAs.
 However, if you earn within the income limits to make a Roth IRA contribution, you can set up a separate Roth IRA.
 You can contribute to that plan, as long as, when combined with your SEP contributions, you don’t exceed $56,000, the contribution will be permitted.

-Should You Open a SEP IRA for Your Business?
+Should You Open a SEP IRA?

 Obviously, the biggest advantage to a SEP IRA is the much higher contribution limit allowed compared to a traditional or Roth IRA.
 It will not only allow you to accumulate a much larger retirement plan more quickly, but it may also provide you with a very generous tax break.